Functions in C/C++

-As a side note, in C++, empty list means function can only be called without any parameter.
+As a side note, in C++, an empty list means a function can only be called without any parameter.
 In C++, both void fun() and void fun(void) are same.

 5)If in a C program, a function is called before its declaration then the C compiler automatically assumes the declaration of that function in the following way:

 int function name();

 And in that case, if the return type of that function is different than INT, compiler would show an error.

 The main function is a special function.
 Every C++ program must contain a function named main.
 It serves as the entry point for the program.
 The computer will start running the code from the beginning of the main function.

 Types of main Function:

 1) The first type is – main function without parameters :

 2) Second type is main function with parameters :

 The reason for having the parameter option for the main function is to allow input from the command line.